Income Strategy 1: INTEREST AND DIVIDENDS ONLY

 How it works:

-- To counteract inflation’s impact over time, it is best practice to invest your portfolio into stock investments that have large potential growths.
+- To counteract inflation’s impact over time, it is best practice to invest your portfolio in stock investments that have large potential growth.
 There might be a little risk accompanied, but if you’re looking for a long retirement, this is the way to go.

 - Draw from investment principal only if needed.
 In this strategy, you can withdraw interest and dividends as they generate.